OUR TEAM

 They/Them/Theirs

-Ellen Campbell is a settler with Scottish, Norse, French, English, and German ancestry living as an uninvited guest on MÁLEXEȽ and Quw’utsun territories.
-Ellen grew up on the shores of Zhooniya Zaagiigan (Lake Simcoe) and Chi’Nibiish (Lake Ontario), in Michi Saagiig territory, so-called Mission Creek in syilx territory, and Showe’luqun (Shawnigan Lake) in Quw’utsun and MÁLEXEȽ territories.
-Ellen is an artist, researcher, and lawyer.
+e Campbell is a settler with Scottish, Norse, French, English, and German ancestry living as an uninvited guest on MÁLEXEȽ and Quw’utsun territories.
+Ellen grew up on the shores of Zhooniya Zaagiigan (Lake Simcoe) and Chi’Nibiish (Lake Ontario), in Michi Saagiig territory, so-called Mission Creek in syilx territory, and Showe’luqun (Shawnigan Lake) in Quw’utsun and MÁLEXEȽ territories. e is an artist, researcher, and lawyer.
 They hold a law degree with a concentration in environmental law and sustainability, and a Master’s degree analyzing and criticizing colonialism in conservation and animal law enforcement by non-profits.

 Their work at ILRU has focused on research on water laws; child and caregiver nurturance laws; curriculum development; workshop facilitation; and legal design focusing on upholding the role of art in law.
 They are a member and volunteer with the Cowichan Stewardship Roundtable, Radical Action for Migrants in Agriculture Isla, and the National American Association for Critical Animal Studies, among others.